sazzadd/edu-collab-study-platform-client-site/README.md

 # ✨ Collaborative Study Platform

-A web-based platform designed to enable students and educators to collaborate effectively on study materials, projects, and discussions. 📚💻
+A web-based platform designed to enable students and educators to collaborate effectively on study materials, projects, and discussions.
+The platform offers **role-based dashboards** tailored for different user types — **Students**, **Tutors**, and **Admins** — each with customized tools and interfaces to enhance their unique experience and responsibilities.

 ## **Live URL** 🌐🔥